-For all his power and might, for all his pride and vanity, for all his grandiose plans, Henry in now commemorated only by the plain, bare essentials — his name and date of death — in humble brass letters set into a slab in the pavement of the choir, walked over heedlessly by thousands of tourists every year.
+For all his power and might, for all his pride and vanity, for all his grandiose plans, Henry is now commemorated only by the plain, bare essentials — his name and date of death — in humble brass letters set into a slab in the pavement of the choir, walked over heedlessly by thousands of tourists every year.

 Henry’s vainglorious ambitions for his tomb have been thwarted by history.
 In the end, it all seems rather sad.”

 So what did I retain from it aside from how really astoundingly extravagant Henry VIII’s court’s spending was?
 Well, not much that I didn’t already know.
-(I might have learnt more if I hadn’t shamefully skipped many passages!)
+(I might have learned more if I hadn’t shamefully skipped many passages!)

 What is to like about it?
 The “Chronology” and the “Dramatis Personae”.
 I just realized now I returned the book without photocopying those passages for my personal use, grrrrr!